 Specially developed, extremely low-vibration compressors ensure that wine in Liebherr cabinets is stored gently and protected from vibrations.
 What’s more, with the SoftSystem cushioned door closing mechanism, gentle door operation is guaranteed.
 The wine cabinet door closes automatically from an opening angle of about 45° degrees in freestanding models (from 30° in built-in models) and sturdy, handcrafted wooden shelves provide efficient storage.
 The wooden shelves have an untreated natural finish, which allows wines to mature without being harmed by any paint chemicals.

-At Liebherr we are passionate about wine and we are passionately committed to developing innovative appliances that deliver premium storage conditions for your precious fine wines.
+At Liebherr we are passionate about wine and passionately committed to developing innovative appliances that deliver premium storage conditions for your precious fine wines.
+You can view our current wine cabinet ranges here.